How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Infographic comparing emergency fund and home capital reserve savings for homeowners, showing life emergencies versus planned home repairs.

-There isn’t one correct planning style.
+There is no single correct planning style.
 Some homeowners prefer conservative pacing with larger reserves.
 Others take a moderate approach and adjust gradually.
-Some smooth cluster risk through timing strategy.
+Some smooth cluster risk through project timing, financing strategy, or planned savings increases.

 What matters is intentionality.

-Seasoned Advice: Financial calm comes from rhythm, not from reactive swings.
+Seasoned Advice: Financial calm comes from rhythm, not reactive swings.

 Insurance, Equity, and Selling — Viewed Differently